labwc/labwc.github.io/src/tips-and-tricks.md

 decision to increase config file flexibility and keep code simple.
 In practical terms, this means that `<a><b>c</b></a>` is equivalent to `<a b="c" />`.

-To the end-user, the following three are therefore treated the same:
+The following three are therefore treated the same:

 ```
 <action>